 - Have previously earned a Bachelor's Degree; and

-- Be Active Duty Military Personnel or a Civilian Federal Employee (*Exceptions to this rule can occasionally be established though an official MOU between USU and an organization that wishes to enroll students in our program.)
+- Be Active Duty Military Personnel or a Civilian Federal Employee (*Exceptions to this rule can occasionally be established though an official MOU between USUHS and an organization that wishes to enroll students in our program.)